jeromecho/bloggo-users/README.md

 1. Go to https://cors-anywhere.herokuapp.com/corsdemo and request temporary access to the demo server.
-2. Go to the link below and click the live demo.
+2. Go to the link below and click the respective live demo.

 ## Main Project